dataewan/build-blog/content/posts/whats-so-good-about-text-files.rst

 Personally, I really like ``vim``, but there are plenty of other excellent_ editors_ out there.

 Any good text editor should make writing and editing text files a real pleasure.
-A good text editor will become an easy way to express your ideas.
+A good text editor will become an easy way to express your ideas in a useful way;
+whether it is writing a few scribbled notes, a well thought out document or writing a program.

 .. _excellent: http://www.gnu.org/software/emacs/
 .. _editors: http://www.sublimetext.com/